jburzynski/TypeGenDocs/source/cli.rst

 useAttributesWithGenerationSpec        boolean             false                           Whether to read the generation metadata from attributes when generating from a generation spec

 enumStringInitializers                 boolean             false                           Whether to use TypeScript enum string initializers by default

+fileHeading                            string              null                            TypeScript file heading text (default is "(...)
+This is a TypeGen auto-generated file. (...)")
 ====================================== =================== =============================== ===================

 (*) The rules for specifying class names are as follows: